-The Association of ex-Service Drop-In Centres (ASDIC) represents and links veterans’ Drop-Ins across the country.
-Sometimes called Hubs or Centres, Drop-Ins offer a variety of welfare and mental health support, together with comradeship and a sense of wellbeing, to the ex-military community and their families, and ASDIC helps them to enhance the service they can provide and make them more accessible.
-It’s a hugely successful concept that’s been evolving at least since the Falklands conflict, and has gained enormous momentum since the UK’s involvement in the Middle East interventions in the decades since.
-Quite simply, it’s a movement led largely by veterans for veterans – all Services, all ranks – in a huge number of locations across the country, where those who have served can just, literally, drop-in and find everything from friendship and free coffee to some serious professional and focused advice and guidance.
+The Association of Service Drop-In Centres (ASDIC) represents and links veterans’ Drop-Ins across the country.
+Sometimes called Hubs or Centres, Drop-Ins offer a variety of welfare and mental health support, together with comradeship and a sense of well-being, to the ex-military community and their families, and ASDIC helps them to enhance the service they can provide and make them more accessible.
+It’s a hugely successful concept that’s been evolving at least since the Falklands conflict and has gained enormous momentum since the UK’s involvement in the Middle East interventions in the decades since.
+Quite simply, it’s a movement led largely by veterans for veterans – all Services, all ranks – in a huge number of locations across the country, where those who have served can just, literally, drop in and find everything from friendship and free coffee to some serious professional and focused advice and guidance.

-This website seeks to explain where the many Drop-In Centres are, how to get in touch with them, and their details such as exact location and opening hours.
+This website explains where the many Drop-In Centres are, how to get in touch with them, and their details such as exact location and opening hours.
 There’s no need to book or contact in advance – just turn up!
-The interactive map below should help you find your nearest location, or alternatively you can access the Veterans Gateway.
+The interactive map below should help you find your nearest location, or you can access the Veterans Gateway.

 ASDIC Centre leaders are all passionate about the services they offer and, if they can’t help with your problem, they’ll know where to look.
 Welcome to this unique community, which provides the very best of comradeship and support that veterans know and value!